top of page

 Structurally, this requires investing in improvements along two essential axes of org development:

-Invest in shared product ownership – by broadening understanding of the problem space.
+Scope of work – by broadening interdependence of the shared customer problem space.

-Org Topologies™ enables change agents to choose an org design that allows them to grow their organization along these two axes and embrace holistic product development with high adaptivity, innovation, and resilience.
+Org Topologies™ targets improving product development organizations by enabling change agents to choose an org design that allows them to grow their organization along these two axes and embrace holistic product development with high adaptivity, innovation, and resilience.

 Growing Engineering Autonomy